-In addition, the preparation by the EBA of certain regulatory technical standards and implementing technical standards to be adopted by the European Commission is pending.
-These acts could be potentially relevant to determining when or how a Relevant Resolution Authority may exercise the Spanish Bail-in Power and/or, in the case of Subordinated Tier 2 Notes, the Non-Viability Loss Absorption.
-No assurance can be given that, once adopted, these standards will not be detrimental to the rights of a Holder under, and the value of a Holder's investment in, the Notes.
+In addition, the preparation by the EBA of certain regulatory technical standards and implementing technical standards to be adopted by the European Commission (pending) and the amendments to the BRRD introduced by the New Banking Regulations, which require national transposition by EU member states, could be relevant to determining when or how a Relevant Resolution Authority may exercise the Spanish Bail-in Power.
+No assurance can be given that, once adopted, these standards or new legislation will not be detrimental to the rights of a Holder under, and the value of a Holder's investment in, the Notes.